adambedenbaugh/terminal/README.md

 Using the files that you extracted from the release download, upload the connector to the new connector group by following the instructions described in the Boomi documentation located here: https://help.boomi.com/bundle/connectors/page/t-atm-Adding_a_version_to_a_connector_group.html

 ### Upgrading the connector version
-You can upgrade your Document Tracker Connector version by clicking the "Add Version" button in your existing Document Tracker Connector connector group.
+You can upgrade your Terminal Connector version by clicking the "Add Version" button in your existing Terminal Connector connector group.

 ### Using The Connector
 Once you install the connector to your account, you can begin using it like any other application connector.